Approved by the SMAAF Board of Directors on 10 May 2021

 In addition to the advancement of education through its scholarship program The Foundation in conjunction with Mary Baldwin University (MBU) and its Virginia Women’s Institute for Leadership (VWIL) program, shall establish and maintain a public museum and memorial wall funded through private and public contributions to honor SMA and VWIL graduates, faculty and staff.
 No part of the net earnings of The Foundation shall inure to the benefit of any individual.

 Membership in The Foundation shall require the applicant to be a former student or cadet of Staunton Military Academy or the Mary Baldwin University Virginia Women’s Institute for Leadership who left said institution in good standing.
-For the purposes of these by-laws a removal as a former student or cadet for other than unpaid financial obligations to the Academy or University shall not disqualify an applicant for membership in The Foundation.
+In addition, the seated Commandant of Cadets at the Mary Baldwin University Virginia Women’s Institute for Leadership is eligible for full membership.

 Membership assessments may be authorized by the Board of Directors of The Foundation at a duly called meeting of the Board of Directors at which the Directors shall be personally present as distinguished from a conference call.